corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 * Your database setup is for testing/development purposes and your node connects with **administrative permissions** (it can modify database schema).
 * You are upgrading a production system, your policy allows a node to auto-update its database, and your node connects with **administrative permissions**.

-To perform an automatic update, skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
-The automatic update will be performed later in the update process ([Step 6](#step-6-update-database-automatic)).
+If you met the above criteria, then skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
+You'll perform the automatic update in [Step 6](#step-6-update-database-automatic).

-If you can't perform an automatic update, you must perform a manual update.
+If you can't perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below, before moving on to [Step 4](#step-4-replace-cordajar-with-the-new-version).

-To perform a manual update, follow the instructions in [3.1](#31-configure-the-database-management-tool), [3.2](#32-extract-ddl-script-using-database-management-tool), [3.3](#33-apply-ddl-scripts-on-a-database), and [3.4](#34-apply-data-updates-on-a-database) (below).
-Then go on to [Step 4](#step-4-replace-cordajar-with-the-new-version).

 ### 3.1.
 Configure the Database Management Tool

 The Corda Database Management Tool needs access to a running database.
 The tool is configured in a similar manner to the Corda node.
-A base directory needs to be provided with the following content:
+You need to provide a base directory with the following content.

 * A `node.conf` file with database connection settings.
 * A `drivers` directory (where the JDBC driver will be placed).

-Create a `node.conf` with the properties for your database.
-`node.conf` templates for each database vendor are shown below.
+You need to create a `node.conf` file with the properties for your database. `node.conf` template files and details on where to find the JDBC driver for each database vendor are shown below.

 #### Azure SQL